Ynn/selfstar/for-beginners/basic-follow-me.md

 There is four ways to implement it.

+{* comments : i know this note will be removed but students should know about that*}

 First, you can make the main class (BinaryLightFollowMeImpl) implements the interface :

 {code lang="java"}